-Description: This Introduction to Calculus course offers a very easy and natural way to understand and apply the techniques of a subject that is usually considered difficult.
+Description: This Introduction to Calculus course in 18 video lessons offers a very easy and natural way to understand and apply the techniques of a subject that is usually considered difficult.
 Only a knowledge of simple graphs, gradients and basic algebra is required (so children can, and have, taken this course).

 Note: the last four lessons are there to prepare the student for parts of later courses (the Advanced Diploma and Applied Maths courses).

 - 18 video lessons

 - discussion forums,